carmenbianca/protokolo/README.md

 - Added `--my-new-feature` option.
 ```

-Note the item dash at the start---Protokolo does not add them for you.
+Note the bullet at the start---Protokolo does not add them for you.
 What you
 write is exactly what you get.

 You can add more files.
 Change log fragments in the same section (read: